katzer/cordova-plugin-local-notifications/README.md

 #### Property `sound`
 Default: `default`

-The value `default` sets the system default sound for a notification, on Android for the notification channel.
+The value `default` sets the system default sound for a notification.
 The value `null` will disable the sound.
+On Android it sets the sound of a notification channel.
+On iOS it enables/disables also the vibration.

 Example:
 - `res://mySound.wav` - Resource from the app bundle, see [documentation](#resource-pattern-res)